nhn/tui.calendar/apps/calendar/README.md

 ## 🚧 The new version is coming out

 You're now looking at the `main` branch of the latest version of TOAST UI Calendar.
-You can try [the alpha version](https://github.com/nhn/tui.calendar/releases/tag/v2.0.0-alpha.0) of the new calendar.
+You can try [the alpha version](https://github.com/nhn/tui.calendar/releases/tag/v2.0.0-alpha.4) of the new calendar.

 ```sh
 npm install --save @toast-ui/calendar
 ```

-For the current(and legacy) version, Please check out the [`v1` branch](https://github.com/nhn/tui.calendar/tree/v1).
+For the previous version, Please check out the [`v1` branch](https://github.com/nhn/tui.calendar/tree/v1).

 ## Collect statistics on the use of open source